Cabozantinib

 • yellowing of skin or eyes, extreme tiredness, bleeding or bruising easily, nausea or vomiting, right sided-stomach pain, dark colored urine, decreased appetite

-• numbness, burning, or tingling in the hands, arms, feet, legs, or around the mouth
+• muscle stiffness or spasms; numbness, burning, or tingling in the hands, arms, feet, legs, or around the mouth; sudden weight gain; seizures; or swelling of your arms, hands, legs, and ankles

 Cabozantinib may cause other side effects.
 Call your doctor if you have any unusual problems while taking this medication.